Scaling limits of multi-period distributionally robust optimization problems: Supplementary statements

 \subsection{A priori estimates on the linear semigroups}

-In this section, we report an a priori estimate for the linear semigroups $(T^a(t))_{t \ge 0}$, which is central for the proof of Lemma \ref{lem:J.cont.above}. \begin{lemma} Suppose that Assumption \ref{ass:general} holds.\ Then, for every $\eps > 0$, there exist a constant $ C' \geq 0$ such that, for all $f\in {\rm C_c^2}$ and $t > 0$ sufficiently small,
+In this section, we report an a priori estimate for the linear semigroups $(T^a(t))_{t \ge 0}$, which is central for the proof of Lemma \ref{lem:J.cont.above}. \begin{lemma} Suppose that Assumption \ref{ass:general} holds.\ Then, for every $\eps > 0$, there exists a constant $ C'_\eps \geq 0$ such that, for all $f\in {\rm C_c^2}$,

 \end{lemma}